saitamasahil/Pixel-Launcher-Extended/README.md

 ### Installation
 - Uninstall any other launcher if you're using one.
 Only keep the default launcher
-- Download the module installation file from [download links](#download-links) available
+- Download the module installation file from [Download Links](#download-links) available
 - Flash the file in Magisk and select your desired modifications using volume keys
 - Reboot your device and go to **Settings** > **Apps** > **Default apps** > **Home app** and make sure **Pixel Launcher Extended** is selected

 #### Variants
-**Offline installer**
+**Offline Installer**
 It doesn't require internet while flashing, but it's 100+ MB in size.
+It's available for download from Download Links below.
+You can build it yourself too by following instructions from Build from source section.

-**Online installer**
+**Online Installer**
 It requires internet while flashing and downloads only selected files by user during installation.
 It's less than 5 MB in size.
 Depending upon your internet this variant may take more time in flashing compared to offline installer.
+It's available for download from Download Links below.
+You can build it yourself too by following instructions from Build from source section.

+**Customize Installer**
+It's like offline installer but less in size.
+Installer zip size depends upon the modifications a user chooses while making the zip.
+It's not available for download from download links below.
+However, You can build it yourself by following instructions from Build from source section.
+This variant is good for those whose phone's volume keys are broken or if they don't want to follow long instructions involving volume key presses(multiple times) while flashing in Magisk.

 ### Activating Double Tap to Sleep
 - Make sure you installed DT2S while flashing the module